Jason (ROV)

 Jason is a two-body remotely operated vehicle (ROV) designed, built, and operated by the National Deep Submergence Laboratory of the Woods Hole Oceanographic Institution (WHOI).
 Construction of Jason began in 1982 and was first launched in 1988, redesigned in 2002 as the second iteration of the ROV (Jason II).
-The ROV allows scientists and explorers to have access to the seafloor without leaving the deck of a ship.

 As of 2020, Jason has completed 147 cruises with over 1200 dives and over 16,000 hours of dive time.

-Construction and Equipment
+Construction

 Development on Jason/Medea began in 1982, with the goal of removing constraints of human operated vehicles such as Alvin.
 Alvin only had 3-4 hours of time on the seafloor, required extensive and expensive planning for safety purposes, and required a sophisticated handling system for such a large vehicle.

 Jasons original commission was in 1988, with a deployment at Hood Canal in Washington state, USA.
 The first-generation of the ROV was involved in over 200 launches until its retirement in 2001.
 The second-generation ROV, called the Jason II, had its sea trials in July 2002 at Nubbin Seamount in the Cascadia basin.
 In 2016, Jason was upgraded with a new frame, tether, recovery system, and skids that increased the payload by several thousand pounds.

 A 10-kilometer (6-mile) electro-optical-mechanical tether delivers electrical power and commands from the ship through Medea and down to Jason, which then returns data and live video imagery.
-Medea serves as a shock absorber, buffering Jason from the movements of the ship, while providing lighting and a bird’s eye view of the ROV during seafloor operations.Jason is equipped with sonar imaging as well as video, still, and electronic cameras and appropriate lighting gear.
-It carries precision navigation equipment and sensors for depth, vehicle attitude (tilt), and altitude from the seafloor.
-Jason's manipulator arms can collect samples that may be put in a small basket attached to the vehicle or, for heavier items, on an attached "elevator" platform that carries them to the surface.Jason, while not requiring an entire ship for operations, does require modular workshop and control vans for operations and maintenance on any vessel.
+Medea serves as a shock absorber, buffering Jason from the movements of the ship, while providing lighting and a bird’s eye view of the ROV during seafloor operations.Jason, while not requiring an entire ship for operations, does require modular workshop and control vans for operations and maintenance on any vessel.
 In addition, the ROV requires an overboard handling system such as a crane or A-frame, winch system, and data center be installed on the vessel.